Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Redesigned Top Sites

 Top Sites has a fresh new look.
-It’s also easier to customise — just drag and drop web page thumbnails where you want them.
+It’s also easier to customize — just drag and drop web page thumbnails where you want them.

 Process per web page